isaaclee12/ScheduleMaker/README.md

   - Add Roles System
   - Have one admin account and a few employee accounts
   - Have schedules displayed based on who's logged in
-  - Document the whole thing down to the last line, for your own reference later when you make another CRUD app
+  - Document the whole thing

 - Phase 4: Add availability, time off, and other features
   - Add availability (2 weeks out, for employees, any for managers)